 By Bike: The Mission Hike and Bike Trail links the four missions in the Historical Park.
 You can use one of the city bikes to get between the Missions.
 It is a 16 mile round trip journey from Mission Concepcion to Mission Espada and back.
 Click here for a map of the trail that you can download.
 Biking the Mission Trail will take at least a half a day.

 By Bus: Viva bus is a public bus system that you can use to tour the Mission Trail.
-The cost is just $2.75 for one day, hop on and off as often as you like.
+Hop on and off as often as you like.
 Learn more here.

 By Bus and Bike: If 16 miles is too far to bike, consider taking the bus one way and renting a bike for the return journey (or vice versa).